playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 > So then what's the point?

-The point, my dear reader, is that you can assign a in-template variable to `ng-template` and use it elsewhere.
+The point, my dear reader, is that you can assign an in-template variable to `ng-template` and use it elsewhere.
 These in-template variables are called "template tags" and are created by assigning an octothorpe (`#`) prefixed attribute to the `ng-template`.

 ```html
 <ng-template #tag>